History of film: New film producing countries

 Russia began its film industry in 1908 with Pathé shooting some fiction subjects there, and then the creation of real Russian film companies by Aleksandr Drankov and Aleksandr Khanzhonkov.
 The Khanzhonkov company quickly became much the largest Russian film company, and remained so until 1918.

 In Germany, Oskar Messter had been involved in film-making from 1896, but did not make a significant number of films per year until 1910.
 When the worldwide film boom started, he, and the few other people in the German film business, continued to sell prints of their own films outright, which put them at a disadvantage.
 It was only when Paul Davidson, the owner of a chain of cinemas, brought Asta Nielsen and Urban Gad to Germany from Denmark in 1911, and set up a production company, Projektions-AG "Union" (PAGU), that a change-over to renting prints began.
 Messter replied with a series of longer films starring Henny Porten, but although these did well in the German-speaking world, they were not particularly successful internationally, unlike the Asta Nielsen films.
 Another of the growing German film producers just before World War I was the German branch of the French Éclair company, Deutsche Éclair.
 This was expropriated by the German government, and turned into DECLA when the war started.
 But altogether, German producers only had a minor part of the German market in 1914.

-Overall, from about 1910, American films had the largest share of the market in all European countries except France, and even in France, the American films had just pushed the local production out of first place on the eve of World War I. Pathé Frères expanded and significantly shaped the American film business, creating many "firsts" in the film industry, such as adding titles and subtitles to films for the first time, releasing scrolls for the first time, introducing film posters for the first time, producing color pictures for the first time, taking out commercial bills for the first time, contacting exhibitors and studying their needs for the first time.
+Overall, from the mid-1910s onwards, American films had the largest share of the market in all European countries except France where Pathé remained the leader with more than 40% of the market share alone, followed by Gaumont which was also ahead of the American studios.
+The American films had just pushed the local production out of first place on the eve of World War I. Pathé Frères expanded and significantly shaped the American film business, creating many "firsts" in the film industry, such as adding titles and subtitles to films for the first time, releasing scrolls for the first time, introducing film posters for the first time, producing color pictures for the first time, taking out commercial bills for the first time, contacting exhibitors and studying their needs for the first time.
 The world's largest film supplier, Pathé, is limited to the U.S. market, which has reached a saturation level, so the U.S. seeks additional profits from foreign markets.
 Movies are defined as "pure" American phenomenon in the United States.